SeanITB/SeanITB/README.md

 I'm an IT student the FP course **Multiplatform Application Development** in the **Barcelona Institute of Technology**.
 The main things that I'm currently doing.

 **Thesis Degree** is separated in two projects.
-The first one is putting in practice the **Scrum** methodology in [Android Jetpack Compose ToDo app](https://github.com/ITEC-BCN/projecte-1-dam-24-25-maracaton).
-The second one, is with [LENIUM](https://www.lenium.es/en/home/) as our costumer for implementing the [design and optimize of vertical photovoltaic panels in urban environments](https://github.com/ITEC-BCN/projecte-2-dam-24-25-plaques).
+The first one is for putting in practice the **Scrum** methodology in [Android Jetpack Compose ToDo app](https://github.com/ITEC-BCN/projecte-1-dam-24-25-maracaton).
+The second one is with [LENIUM](https://www.lenium.es/en/home/) as our costumer for implementing the [design and optimize of vertical photovoltaic panels in urban environments](https://github.com/ITEC-BCN/projecte-2-dam-24-25-plaques).

 ### 🤖 Robotics:
 Sticking my toes with Universal Robots URcaps development.
 Below you will see my journey.